The Other Shoe (film): Commission

 The Other Shoe was a commission for the 20th anniversary of LIFT (The Liaison of Independent Filmmakers of Toronto).
 Cockburn was one of fifteen film and video artists given cash and equipment to create short works "that would be personal responses" to the theme Self & Celluloid: The Future.
 Cockburn has long had technophobic tendencies, in particular of digital video as a medium, and has claimed to have created The Other Shoe "solely in dismayed response" to his discovery that the commissioned works of which The Other Shoe was a part would be streamed online: "That may be fine for some people, I thought — without (much) prejudice — but not for those of us who still relish the surrender of darkened-theatre viewing."

 Filming and editing

-The director's solution to the anxieties created for him by the live-streaming aspect of the project was to make a double projection of both 16 mm film and video, with the video portion designed to be streamed on the internet, while the film portion could only be seen by the audience who attended the screening, a practice which Cockburn later called "simplistic film fetishism" on his part.
+The director's solution to the anxieties created for him by the live-streaming aspect of the project was to make a double projection of both 16 mm film and video, with the video portion designed to be streamed on the Internet, while the film portion could only be seen by the audience who attended the screening, a practice which Cockburn later called "simplistic film fetishism" on his part.

-Cockburn's method for achieving "slowness" was to place single takes in a mutli-frame context, something he did again in The Impostor (hello goodbye).
+Cockburn's method for achieving "slowness" was to place single takes in a multi-frame context, something he did again in The Impostor (hello goodbye).
 Looking back a few years later, he said these portions of The Other Shoe were some of the relatively few shots he had ever made that he found "really aesthetically pleasing."